nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 Connectome
 ~~~~~~~~~~

-Just like a GIDCollection is a container for GIDs, a Connectome is a
+Just like a NodeCollection is a container for GIDs, a Connectome is a
 container for connections.
 In NEST 3, when you call ``GetConnections()`` a
 Connectome is returned.
 Connectomes support a lot of the same operations
-as GIDCollections:
+as NodeCollections:

 Printing
     Printing a Connectome produces a table of source and target GIDs